OthersideAI/self-operating-computer/README.md

 ```
 python3 -m venv venv
 ```
-If you use Poetry instead of `venv`  create a Python virtual environment with Poetry.
+If you use Poetry instead of `venv`  create a Python virtual environment like so.
 ```
 cat requirements.txt | xargs poetry add
 ```